Productivity

 Frequently Asked Questions

-Why can't I stop working in the evening?
+Why can't I stop checking email at night?

 Usually it's one of three things: guilt about what didn't get done during the day, anxiety about what's waiting tomorrow, or unfinished tasks that your brain refuses to release.
 The shutdown routine addresses all three by capturing everything into a system, eliminating tomorrow's surprises, and giving your brain a clear "done" signal.